Skip to main content

 How much will this cost?

-Thanks to generous sponsorship from DPI, this training is being provided at no cost to public school teachers!
-The Code.org curriculum, online student learning platform and access to support from the teacher and Code.org community are also available to all schools year-round–free of charge.
+Thanks to generous sponsorship from DPI, the in-person training during the week of June 22nd is being provided at no cost to public school teachers!
+The Code.org curriculum, online student learning platform and access to support from the teacher and Code.org community are also available to all schools year-round free of charge.
 Participants are encouraged to attend training locations closest to their region.
 Participants and their schools/districts are responsible for mileage and hotel accommodations.

 Private school educators are also welcome to apply.
 Please email us at code@fi.ncsu.edu to discuss pricing.